fredch16/MEGA-piscine-tester-/README.md

 ## Get Started

 > ***Warning***
-> Mega warmachine is not 100% accurate, the tests may not cover every edge cases like warmachine.
+> Mega warmachine is not 100% accurate, the tests may not cover every edge cases like moulinette.
 Use with caution.

 1. Go to your root `~` directory.